cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

    * Disadvantages
       * Higher implementation efforts for the Cloud Controller

 The 2) alternatives offers more than just addressing the issue of this RFC.
 It suggests an option to evolve the CF platform towards a different service binding specification defined by the Cloud Native community.
 This means higher implementation efforts for the CF platform and application developers, but possible benefits from the Cloud Native community.
 This RFC has a light preference for the 2) alternative because of the listed advantages but the feedback of the CF community is wanted here.

 Additionally, the application environment is stored in the `CCDB` and `BBS DB` that is why we should define a limit for the size of it, which makes it possible to be stored in the according DBs and doesn’t impact the performance of the communication between Cloud Controller and the Diego API.
 That is why this RFC suggests a limit of `1MB`, which is roughly ten times higher than the current one of 130KB.
 This is subject for evaluation during the implation of this RFC.

+> [!NOTE]
+> The voting in the CF community selected the option 2).
+That is why, this RFC focuses on option 2) in the next sections.
+The voting results are available [here](https://github.com/cloudfoundry/community/pull/804#discussion_r1555938410).

 ### Implementation Overview

-Cloud Controller should introduce a new app feature for activating the file-based approach.
+Cloud Controller should introduce a new app feature for activation of the file-based approach.
 This means that the [App Features API](https://v3-apidocs.cloudfoundry.org/version/3.159.0/index.html#app-features) could be used here and a new feature flag called “file-based-service-bindings" should be introduced.
 The [contract](https://github.com/cloudfoundry/bbs/blob/main/doc/actions.md) between Cloud Controller and Diego should be extended so that file name and file content for the application container can be specified.
 E.g. the run action could look like this when file approach is selected:

 ```